 Monroe died at the age of 36 in 1962.
 Poncher died at the age of 81 in 1986.

 Elsie Poncher said she would move her husband's remains over one spot into a crypt intended as her final resting place if the sale was successful and she would be cremated instead when the time came.

 Bidding for the plot opened at $500,000 and had reached $2.5 million by Sunday.
 No one from eBay was immediately available to comment on the bidding process or to give more details.

 Poncher told the Los Angeles Times that she hoped to raise enough money to pay off the $1.6 million mortgage on her Beverly Hills home.

 "I can't be more honest than that," she told the newspaper.
 "I want to leave it free and clear for my kids."

-The Westwood Village Memorial Park is home to many celebrities, including Dean Martin, James Coburn, Roy Orbison, Truman Capote, Natalie Wood, and the recently deceased Farrah Fawcett.
+The Westwood Village Memorial Park is home to many celebrities, including Dean Martin, James Coburn, Roy Orbison, Truman Capote, Natalie Wood, and, from this year, Farrah Fawcett.

 Playboy's Hugh Hefner bought the crypt beside Monroe in 1992.

 (Writing by Belinda Goldsmith, Editing by Miral Fahmy)